lamfo-unb/lamfo-unb.github.io/_posts/2017-07-22-intro-stock-analysis-1.md

 ```
 <img src="/img/acoes1/image3en.png" height="350" width="550" align="middle">

-To plot this lasth graph, we used the same parameters of the prices graph, changing only the line color.
+To plot this last graph, we used the same parameters of the prices graph, changing only the line color.

 Making a brief analysis of the graphic, it's possible to see that the smallest return of the series happened around may.
 More specifically, in may 18, one day after the news release with recordings of brazilian president Michel Temer.
 In the audios, he agreed to give payments in exchange of silence from arrested politicians.
 This fact strongly impacted the stocks market, specially brazilian and public companies, like Petrobras.